 The Enhanced Engineering Programme is a one-year programme, which has been developed to equip learners with the skills, knowledge and understanding they need to enter into a career in the Engineering industry.
+One of the VRQ route groups will study at our Rhondda Campus

 The programme is spread over 5 days of the week (30 hours).
 The main aims of the Enhanced Engineering Programme are to: progress learners into employment upon completion of the programme; progress learners onto a full apprenticeship in a craft occupation in the Engineering industry.
 As part of the Enhanced Engineering Programme there will be a work placement within an engineering environment.
 This will likely take place during half term holidays and arrangements for the placement will be made by the college.